447327642/Note-2.0/CMU/Java Smart Phone Dev/database-doc.md

-# Database Doc V0.1
+# Database Doc V0.2

-Basically there will be 3 tables in the database: `User`, `Post` and `Comment`.
+Basically there will be 3 tables in the database: `User`, `Note` and `Comment`.
 Here is the detail description of these three tables.

 ## User Table